- 1. Introduction

 Records should include:

-- All incoming and outgoing telephone calls, including attempts made to contact the customer or other relevant persons should be referenced in the main body of the record but held in the section for third party information;
+- All incoming and outgoing telephone calls, including attempts made to contact the person or other relevant persons should be referenced in the main body of the record but held in the section for third party information;

 - All incoming and outgoing correspondence should be referenced in the main body of the record but held in the section for third party information.
 This should include: